SuleimanFarah/sunpy/GSoC/2018/GsoC-2018-Yudhik.md

 ```

-These geometric shapes can be used to represent ROI on a specific need and for the rest of the responses chaincode([convex](http://mathworld.wolfram.com/ConvexPolygon.html) and [concave](http://mathworld.wolfram.com/ConcavePolygon.html) polygon)
+These geometric shapes can be used to represent ROI on a specific need and for the rest of the responses we can use chaincode([convex](http://mathworld.wolfram.com/ConvexPolygon.html) and [concave](http://mathworld.wolfram.com/ConcavePolygon.html) polygon).